methods hero image

 Go for the Waterfall approach if your project is quite simple and short and the requirements are clear.

-In any other cases, we’d suggest you choose a team that uses any of the Agile methodologies: they’re flexible, easily changeable, and give both the team and the client enough freedom.
-There is no best methodology for web development: as you can see every methodology has its own pros and cons.
+In any other cases, we’d suggest you choose a team that uses one of the Agile methodologies: they’re flexible, easily changeable, and give both the team and the client enough freedom.
+There is no best methodology for web development: As you can see, every methodology has its pros and cons.

 You might also like